nikhil647/Interview-Questions-And-Answers/React.md

 ***

 ```
-useEffect - It allows you to add state management to functional components in React
-            Side effects can include data fetching, subscriptions, manually changing the DOM, and more.
+useEffect -  Side effects can include data fetching, subscriptions, manually changing the DOM, and more.
 It is a replacement for lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount in class components.

 import React, { useState } from 'react';
 const ToggleButton = () => {